Select your course options:

 About the course

-This new, practice-focused Higher Technical Qualification (HTQ) has been specially developed by the University of Bedfordshire to give you the skills you need to take on the role of youth justice practitioner, working with young people in the youth justice system to stop them offending.
+This practice-focused Higher Technical Qualification (HTQ) has been specially developed by the University of Bedfordshire to give you the skills you need to take on the role of youth justice practitioner, working with young people in the criminal justice system to stop them from offending or reoffending.
+If you are already working in the social care or youth justice sectors, it is an ideal way to upskill or change direction to fill skills shortages and workforce gaps.

-HTQs are a new qualification equivalent to a HND and approved by the Institute for Apprenticeships and Technical Education.
-This Level 5 HTQ meets the occupational standards for the sector and, after successfully completing the course, you have the specific training, knowledge and skills required to work as a youth justice practitioner.
+This Level 5 HTQ is approved by the Institute for Apprenticeships and Technical Education, meaning that it meets the occupational standards for the sector and delivers the specific training you need to work as a youth justice practitioner.

 with Professional Practice Year